chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 adoptability.
 While I understand this concern, I don’t share it.
 Most computer users, certainly HPC programmers, use large complex software systems every day without being paralyzed by the large number of features.
-LaTeX, the bash shell, UNIX, C++, MPI, and gmake are all examples of powerful, adopted software systems that are also quite large and feature-rich.
+LaTeX, the bash shell, UNIX, C++, MPI, and GNU Make are all examples of powerful, adopted software systems that are also quite large and feature-rich.
 One can imagine more minimal counterparts to these technologies, yet the size of these systems has not been a liability in their adoption, and in fact has been a strength.
 A key